TUD-ADS/HiFlipVX/version_3_0/README.md

 - L. Kalms, T. Häring, and D. Göhringer.
 “DECISION: Distributing OpenVX Applications on CPUs, GPUs and FPGAs using OpenCL”.
 In: International Parallel and Distributed Processing Symposium Workshops (IPDPSW).
 IEEE, May 2022, pp. 1–8.
 DOI: 10.1109/IPDPSW55747.2022.00023

 ## Contact Info
 - M.Sc.
-Lester Kalms, Technische Universität Dresden, lester.kalms@tu-dresden.de,
+Lester Kalms, Technische Universität Dresden, lester.kalms@tu-dresden.de
 - M.Sc.
-Matthias Nickel, Technische Universität Dresden, matthias.nickel@tu-dresden.de,
+Matthias Nickel, Technische Universität Dresden, matthias.nickel@tu-dresden.de

 ## Acknowledgment
 This work has been partially supported by European Union’s Horizon 2020 research and innovation programme as part of the TULIPP project under grant agreement No 688403 and partially by the German Federal Ministry of Education and Research BMBF as part of the PARIS project under grant agreement number 16ES0657.